sellorm/shlog/README.md

 You write shell scripts, right?

-And you’re always knocking some sort of rough logging solution together for each script.
+And you’re always knocking together some sort of rough logging solution for each script.

 We know, because we were exactly the same!
-And that’s why we created `shlog`, an easy to use, small, fast tool for printing consistent log messages directly to the terminal from your script
+And that’s why we created `shlog`, an easy to use, small, fast tool for printing consistent log messages directly to the terminal from your script.

 Opinionated by design, `shlog` has the bare minimum of options to ensure you’re productive with it right from the outset.